Pre-signal

 - If the clear storage distance cannot fully store the design vehicle, a vehicle detection loop should be considered.
 This prevents vehicles from being trapped by extending the track clearance green time if a vehicle is detected.
 [1]

-- A study evaluating the implementation of a pre-signal should include: site conditions of the cross and intersection, traffic patterns (including queuing at the crossing), types of vehicles using the crossing, and visual obstructions to the crossing.
+- A study evaluating the implementation of a pre-signal should include: site conditions of the crossing and intersection, traffic patterns (including queuing at the crossing), types of vehicles using the crossing, and visual obstructions to the crossing.
 [1]

 - Pre-signal intervals should be progressively timed with downstream intersection signals to provide adequate time for vehicles to clear the tracks and downstream intersection.
 The timing intervals should consider vehicles that make mandatory stops at rail crossings.
 [1]